orionrobots/orionrobots.github.io/_posts/2014/09/2014-09-22-pyconuk2014-and-the-armbot.md

 ## The MD25 Robot Drive

-First I adapted the MD25 code I used with the EEEpC to the Rasperry Pi, and was able to get motors turning and read back battery condition.
+First I adapted the MD25 code I used with the EEEpC to the Raspberry Pi, and was able to get motors turning and read back battery condition.

 To get started, I needed the SMBus libraries installed on the Pi, which are in the Raspbian repo, and then to run:

 ```bash
     sudo i2cdetect -y 0